Severance Package Review & Negotiation Lawyer Vancouver

 -

-Book an initial consultation with Louis Claman to understand your situation, your options, and the next steps available to you.
+Book an initial consultation with Louis Claman to review your severance package, understand your rights, and decide on the next steps.

 Initial consultation $400 + tax.
 Employees only.
 Provincially and federally regulated workplaces.